About arc42

 Ensure the changes can be done seamlessly without having to refactor or edit other areas of the code.

-The application continues functioning correctly after the changes thanks t a division of the functionality in blocks.
+The application continues functioning correctly after the changes thanks to the division of the functionality in different microservices.

 Compatibility